 Women are still underrepresented in Statistics at all levels.
 The Department of Statistics actively works to remove barriers to participation in our field, and to be an inclusive and welcoming place to learn, do research, and work.

-Our commitment to gender equality is reflected in our Athena SWAN bronze award, but also in the range of policies we have in place, and events and initiatives we take part in as a department.
+Our commitment to gender equality is reflected in our Athena SWAN silver award, but also in the range of policies we have in place, and events and initiatives we take part in as a department.
+We are proud of the progress we have made.
+In the 2022-23 academic year:

 Step Forward is a Personal Development Programme for Women, open to all women students (those who identify as women) in all subject areas at Oxford University.